-In this story Dan, the protagonist, sits on a chair, in a grubby hotel room, puts on a devise that looks like a gas mask and experiences a virtual reality in a land called Paracosma……
+In this story Dan, the protagonist, sits on a chair, in a grubby hotel room, puts on a device that looks like a gas mask and experiences a virtual reality in a land called Paracosma……

 “Unbelieving, still gripping the arms of that unseen chair, he was staring at a forest.
 But what a forest!
 Incredible, unearthly, beautiful! …….And there were birds—at least, curiously lovely pipings and twitterings were all about him though he saw no creatures—thin elfin whistlings like fairy bugles sounded softly.

 He sat frozen, entranced.
 A louder fragment of melody drifted down to him, mounting in exquisite, ecstatic bursts, now clear as sounding metal, now soft as remembered music.
 For a moment he forgot the chair whose arms he gripped, the miserable hotel room invisible about him…..He imagined himself alone in the midst of that lovely glade.
 “Eden!” he muttered, and the swelling music of unseen voices answered.

 Some measure of reason returned.
 “Illusion!” he told himself.
 Clever optical devices, not reality.
 He groped for the chair’s arm, found it, and clung to it; he scraped his feet and found again an inconsistency.
 To his eyes the ground was mossy verdure; to his touch it was merely a thin hotel carpet.”